Sonnet 434

 I write the best of you by candle light

-When evenings shadows swaddle me in warmth,
+When evening shadows wrap me close in warmth,

-Light stippled skies do hint of heaven bright
+Light-stippled skies still hint of heaven bright

 ‘Tis then I sit alone in peace and pride

-And dwell upon sweet images of you,
+And dwell upon sweet images of you—

-Of beauty strong that time cannot deride
+Of beauty blessed that time cannot deride

 And of a love that stays forever true.

-In reverent silence while you sleep above
+In reverent silence, while you sleep above

-I murmur softly there that precious name
+I murmur softly your dear precious name

-Than your dear love, which ever cherished be.
+Than your pure love—which ever cherished be.

 © Loubert S Suddaby.
 All Rights Reserved.